Bemidji State University

 - Percent students of color: 8.8%

-Technological studies, psychology, education, biology, criminal justice, business administration
+Technological studies, psychology, education, biology, criminal justice, business administration, nursing

-Entrepreneurship/small business management, aquatic biology, environmental studies, applied engineering, clinical laboratory science, Indian studies, design technology, creative writing, sport management, marketing communication, international business, model building & prototype engineering
+Entrepreneurship/small business management, aquatic biology, environmental studies, applied engineering, clinical laboratory science, Indian studies, creative writing, marketing communication, international business, ojibwe language, art and design

 Six residence halls offer many living options, from standard singles and doubles to single-parent apartments.
 A suites-style hall includes social spaces with fireplaces, a computer gaming room, a lakeside terrace and fire pits.
 All halls are connected to the campus underground walkway system and conveniently located near the fitness and recreation center, university dining and campus convenience stores.

 On-campus lots, permits required.
 Parking regulations: http://www.bemidjistate.edu/offices/safety/parking_regulations/

 Bemidji State University generally will accept you as a first-year student if you can answer “yes” to at least one of these questions:

 - Did you graduate in the top half of your high school graduating class?